philenius/flutter_file_picker_desktop/README.md

 * :tada: This package **does not require** [Go Flutter](https://github.com/go-flutter-desktop/go-flutter).
 This package is written entirely in Dart!!!
 No dependencies on Go or Go Flutter.
 * :floppy_disk: Simple API for picking a single file or multiple files with support for filtering the allowed file extensions.
 * :file_folder: Simple API for picking a directory.
+* :cd: Simple API for saving a file.
 * :wrench: Different filtering options for file types included (+ customizable).
-* :tada: Customizable title of the file picker dialog.
+* :tada: Customizable title of the dialog.
 * :robot: Runs on Linux, macOS, and Windows.